 |Flower Color||Pink, white, purple, and blue|

 How to Grow Canterbury Bells

-Indigenous to the Mediterranean climate of southern Europe, Canterbury bells does not do well in the humid climate of regions such as the southeastern United States, but it performs well in all but the coldest portions of the northern United States.
+Indigenous to the Mediterranean climate of southern Europe, Canterbury bells do poorly in the humid climate of regions such as the southeastern United States but perform well in all but the coldest portions of the northern United States.